How to Configure Microsoft Entra ID as a SAML Identity Provider in Keycloak

 Step 4: Download the Federation Metadata XML

-Back on the Single sign-on configuration page, scroll to Section 3: SAML Certificates.
+Back on the Single sign-on configuration page, scroll to card 3, SAML Certificates.

-Click Download next to Federation Metadata XML.
-Save this file somewhere accessible — you will upload it into Keycloak in the next step.
+Click Download next to Federation Metadata XML, then save the file somewhere you can find it.
+You will upload it into Keycloak in the next step.

-This XML file contains everything Keycloak needs: the Entra ID Entity ID, SSO endpoint URL, signing certificate, and supported bindings.
+This one XML file carries everything Keycloak needs: the Entra ID Entity ID, the SSO endpoint URL, the token signing certificate, and the supported bindings.
+Importing it beats hand-copying values, and it is far less error prone.

 Step 5: Add Entra ID as an Identity Provider in Keycloak